dpiras/GMM-MI/README.md

                               mi_dist_params=mi_dist_params)
     MI_mean, MI_std = mi_estimator.fit(X)

-This is equivalent to the first example, and yields (0.21 &pm; 0.04) nats.
+This is equivalent to the first example, and yields (0.21 &pm; 0.04) nat.
 More example notebooks, including all results from the paper, are available in [`notebooks`](https://github.com/dpiras/MI_estimation/blob/main/notebooks).

 ## Hyperparameter description
 Here we report the most important hyperparameters that are used in GMM-MI.